rejnowicz281/resume-to-pdf/README.md

 -   [x] JSON Export/Import
 -   [x] Localization
 -   [x] PWA Offline Functionality
+-   [x] PouchDB/CouchDB integration
 -   [ ] Cover Letters
 -   [ ] Multiple PDF themes

-## Local Storage

-The project uses **localStorage** to store the resumes.
+## PouchDB/CouchDB real-time synchronization

-This means that the resumes are stored in the browser's local storage and are not shared with any server.
-This also means that the resumes are not available on other devices.\
+The project integrates **PouchDB** and **CouchDB** databases for remote replication and synchronization.
+This means that your resumes are stored locally in the browser's PouchDB database and synchronized with a remote CouchDB server after logging in.
+This allows you to access your resumes from any device with changes shown in real-time, as long as you are logged in.

-To transport your resumes to another device, you can download them as a JSON file and then import them on another device.
-Although not the most convenient, it is the only option available at the moment.
-Might add a dedicated server to store the resumes in the future.
+To transport your resumes to another device, you can also download them as a JSON file and then import them on another device.

+## Authentication

+The project uses access and refresh tokens for authentication.\
+The access token is stored in memory and the refresh token is stored in a secure HTTP-only cookie.\
+The refresh token is used to generate a new access token when the old one expires.
+You can log in after registering an account with a unique username and a password.

 ## Localization